wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-brute-force-attack.rst

 Steps to generate the alerts
 ----------------------------

 #.
-Replace ``<username@centos.agent.endpoint>`` for Linux and ``<username@win.agent.endpoint>`` for Windows with the appropriate destination in the following commands and run multiple failed authentication failure attempts against the monitored endpoints.
+Replace ``<centos.agent.endpoint>`` for Linux and ``<win.agent.endpoint>`` for Windows with the appropriate destination in the following commands and run multiple failed authentication failure attempts against the monitored endpoints.

     - For the monitored Linux endpoint: